ericclack/racket-candy-crush/doc/talk.rst

 I'm Eric Clack.

 I mentor at Brighton Coder Dojo -- a code club for 6-17 year olds.
+I also run a software product company in Brighton.

 And I've a question: why learn Racket?
-Why teach it at Coder Dojo?
+Why teach it at somewhere like Coder Dojo?

+I've been thinking about this question for a while, here's where I've got to.
+Perhaps you can help?

 Coder Dojo
 ----------